jknightlab/SepstratifieR/README.md

 SRS1 = Composed of sepsis patients with an immunosupressed profile.
 These individuals are often at high risk of mortality.

-SRS2 = Composed of sepsis patients with an immunocompoetent profiles.
+SRS2 = Composed of sepsis patients with an immunocompetent profile.
 These individuals are at lower risk of mortality.

 SRS3 = Formed of healthy individuals or patients with mild infection.